magifd2/mail-analyzer/README.md

 # AI-Powered Suspicious Email Analyzer

-A command-line tool that analyzes emails from an `mbox` file, using a Large Language Model (LLM) to detect suspicious content like phishing or spam.
-It outputs a structured JSON report for each email.
+A command-line tool that analyzes a single email from an `.eml` file, using a Large Language Model (LLM) to detect suspicious content like phishing or spam.
+It outputs a structured JSON report for the email.

 This tool is designed for flexibility, allowing it to be easily integrated into automated workflows and security analysis pipelines.

 ## Features

--   **Mbox File Analysis**: Analyzes emails directly from a standard `mbox` file.
+-   **EML File Analysis**: Analyzes a single email directly from a standard `.eml` file.
 -   **LLM-Powered Analysis**: Leverages any OpenAI-compatible API with Tool-Calling capabilities for intelligent and structured email analysis.
 -   **Structured JSON Output**: Provides analysis results in a clean, machine-readable format.
 -   **Flexible Configuration**: Configure via a JSON file and/or environment variables.